 Some of us come to this hobby from the world of art and photography, and some come to it from the world of science and astronomy.
 From there, given enough time, the two worlds unavoidably converge with artists learning science and scientists learning artistic techniques.
 As we get deeper into the hobby, the purpose and result of the two groups start to meld into something fairly similar.
 Through nights of frustration and bleary-eyed days at work, we often ask ourselves: Why do we do that to ourselves to do this?

-After some time shooting the sky, I think most of us find ourselves looking at the sky and wondering: What is our place in the Universe, and how common are we?
-We realize our scale in a way that most people can’t see, and some use our images as a tool to communicate that message.
-Some really just take their images as a series of personal goals.
+After some time shooting the sky, I think most of us find ourselves looking up and wondering: What is our place in the Universe, and how common are we?
+We realize our scale in a way that most people can’t see, and use our images as a tool to communicate that message.
+Others really just take their images as a series of personal goals in taking pretty pictures of space.
 There is no wrong to it.

 M42 and Orion reside within our Milky Way galaxy.
 If you move over to the constellation Virgo, you look beyond our home and run into the Virgo Cluster of Galaxies.
 Imaged with a wide enough field, maybe two degrees, you are hard-pressed to count the number of galaxies visible without losing your place and count.
 When I’m looking at an image of the area, and trying to count the galaxies, I always remember that I’m looking at tens, if not hundreds of trillions of stars…. trillions…. with a TR.
 And then I lose count and start again.
 The Virgo Cluster is about 65,000,000 light-years away.
 The dinosaurs were staring extinction in the face when the photons collected by my camera left those galaxies.
 Back in M42, about a thousand light-years away, we’re looking at solar systems forming.
 As big and bright as the great nebula in Orion might be, in the scale of the Universe its approaching the comparison of a single atom to the entire Earth.
 The numbers are just so large, that they might as well be infinite.